lcalzada-xor/GoLinkfinderEVO/README.md

 - Set `--workers` lower (e.g., `--workers 5`) when probing fragile or rate-limited APIs.
 - Increase workers (e.g., `--workers 50`) for sprawling JavaScript-heavy single-page applications hosted on CDNs.
 - Combine `--timeout` and `--proxy` to stabilize scans routed through intercepting proxies or VPNs.
+- Only enable `--render` when you need dynamically generated endpoints—the embedded Chromium browser is resource intensive and obeys the same `--timeout` limit as regular fetches.

 ## Tips for better recon results